PopulateTools/gobierto/docs/developing-module.md

 ```

-Nowadays, we have 4 modules (Gobierto Budgets, Gobierto People, Gobierto Participation, Gobierto Indicators) that have root_path to be the home page.
+Nowadays, we have 4 modules (Gobierto Budgets, Gobierto People, Gobierto Participation, Gobierto Observatory) that have root_path to be the home page.

 ```yml
 default: &default